• Skip to primary navigation

 A MEMS microphone with an analog output allows for an easy, uncomplicated interface with the host circuit.
 Driven by an internal amplifier, the microphone will already have reached a sufficient signal level with a relatively low output impedance.
 Common analog applications that benefit from this straightforward interface are simple loudspeakers or a radio communication system.
 In addition, this configuration is likely to exhibit lower power consumption than MEMS microphones with a digital output due to the absence of an analog-to-digital converter (ADC).

-However, the addition of an ADC has its advantages, particularly when a digital output signal is delivered from a MEMS microphone and applied to digital circuitry, such as a microcontroller or digital signal processor.
-Output signals from MEMS microphones with a digital interface are also usually encoded with pulse density modulation (PDM) which is ideal where electrical noise immunity and bit error tolerance are concerned.
+However, the addition of an ADC has advantages, particularly when a digital output signal is delivered from a MEMS microphone and applied to digital circuitry, such as a microcontroller or digital signal processor.
+Output signals from MEMS microphones with a digital interface are also usually encoded with pulse density modulation (PDM), which is ideal for electrical noise immunity and bit error tolerance.

-In this CUI Devices’ blog, CUI’s Principal Applications Engineer, Bruce Rose, compares the two most common MEMS microphone interfaces to help you select the one better suited for your design.
+In this Same Sky’blog, Principal Applications Engineer, Bruce Rose, compares the two most common MEMS microphone interfaces to help you select the one better suited for your design.

 Read the full blog post here

-Filed Under: Analog IC Tips, Analog ICs, FAQ, Featured Tagged With: cuidevices, FAQ
+Filed Under: Analog IC Tips, Analog ICs, FAQ, Featured Tagged With: FAQ, Same Sky

 Reader Interactions